vtavakkoli/SafeSwarm-CityTwin/README.md

 ## Notes for feasibility-paper usage
 - Metrics and artifacts are produced in a publication-friendly folder structure.
-- A markdown report template is generated automatically for direct iteration into IEEE manuscript sections.
+- A markdown report template is generated automatically for direct iteration into   manuscript sections.